 Champagne can be a smashing mixer, as the French 75 goes to show.
 Whether you’ve got a special occasion to celebrate or simply wish to infuse your day with a little luxury, the following tips will help you make the perfect French 75.

+The French 75 is one of those timeless serves that – even a century on – has lost none of its poise and elegance.
+Perfect for holidays and festive occasions, this gin and Champagne cocktail perfectly encapsulates everyday decadence.
 Even better: despite its air of refinement, the French 75 is also simple and straightforward to make.
 Just brush up on the following tips and tricks and you’ll soon be a master of the serve.

 The most important step that’s required to make a perfect French 75?
 When it comes to the bubbly, go for the good stuff.
 Prosecco abounds on the shelves, and sparkling wine is easy to come by, but it’s worth investing in something special for a drink of this calibre.

 So which Champagne do you go for?
 In Jim Meehan’s Bartender’s Manual, sommelier Jordan Salcito recommends a 100% Pinot Noir (Blanc de Noirs) Champagne for a French 75, as it has the requisite body and robustness to stand up to the citrus.

-London Dry Gin is the classic and most timeless choice, though should you want to infuse your drink with even more citrusy pep, consider swapping in our Lemon Drizzle Gin.
+London Dry Gin is the classic choice, though should you want to infuse your drink with even more citrusy pep, consider swapping in our Lemon Drizzle Gin.
 Infused with three different additions of lemon, the gin is perfumed and aromatic, and mingles wonderfully with all the fizz and froth.